ckaestne/seai/README.md

 This is a course for those who want to build **applications** and **products** with **machine learning**.
 Assuming we can learn a model to make predictions, what does it take to turn the model into a product and actually deploy it, build a business, and successfully operate and maintain it?

-The course is designed to establish a working relationship between **software engineers** and **data scientists**: both contribute to building AI-enabled systems but have different expertise and focuses.
+The course is designed to establish a working relationship between **software engineers** and **data scientists**: both contribute to building production ML systems but have different expertise and focuses.
 To work together they need a mutual understanding of their roles, tasks, concerns, and goals and build a working relationship.
-This course is aimed at **software engineers** who want to build robust and responsible systems meeting the specific challenges of working with AI components and at **data scientists** who want to facilitate getting a prototype model into production; it facilitates communication and collaboration between both roles. *The course focuses on all the steps needed to turn a model into a production system.*
+This course is aimed at **software engineers** who want to build robust and responsible systems meeting the specific challenges of working with ML components and at **data scientists** who want to facilitate getting a prototype model into production; it facilitates communication and collaboration between both roles. *The course focuses on all the steps needed to turn a model into a production system.*

 It covers topics such as: